Author Bio

-My Book
+My Journey

 In 2019, I gave birth to a lovely baby girl and then promptly sank into postpartum depression.
 For the first two years of my child’s life, I spent a lot of time lying on the floor unable to move because of my depression.
 When I wasn’t gazing blankly up at the ceiling, my thoughts were consumed by finding ways to give my daughter more vegetables or determining what counted as “too much screen time.”
 The only self-care that interested me was figuring out how to lose the 15 pounds I had gained during my pregnancy.
+I thought that was normal.
+I thought that was what motherhood is about.
+Fortunately, I eventually emerged from that state of depression.
+However, what continued to drag me down was the weight of motherhood’s responsibilities.
+The stacks of dishes and laundry demanded nightly energy to clear.
+The continuous soundbites from my child simultaneously warmed my heart and frayed my nerves.
+The financial commitment needed to clothe, feed, shelter, transport, entertain, and educate my child.
+At the day’s end, there was scarcely anything remaining for my own well-being.

 The journey to self-discovery required a substantial amount of emotional labor and planning.
 Some of the planning tools I had once used in childfree times were no longer applicable.
 In response, I crafted my own ad-hoc tools and Frankenstein-ed others.
 As I pieced everything together, I documented the outcomes which is the origin of this book.